-Traditional, versatile tool of the winemaker for the pruning for the defoliation and the cutting of grapes in the vintage, However, such tools are also commonly used for work in the garden and in the forest.
-A vine knife (also Reber) has a single-edged, crescent-shaped blade with down-turned tip, which is sharpened on the inside of the curvature.
-In this form, such knives were already in the antiquity used and often in archaeological excavations such as in Georgia found.
-Below is an antique multi-purpose vine knife from a published in 1538 German edition of the agricultural work “De re rustica" by the Roman author Columella (+70 AD).
+Traditional, versatile tool for the winemaker pruning, for defoliation and for cutting the grapes at the vintage, Such tools are also generally used for work in the garden and in the forest.
+A vine knife (also Reber) has a single-edged, sickle-shaped blade with a downward-curved tip, which is sharpened on the inside of the curve.
+Such knives have already been used in this form antiquity used and often in archaeological excavations such as in Georgia found.
+Below is an antique multi-purpose vine knife from a German edition of the agricultural work “De re rustica” published in 1538 by the Roman author Columella (+70 AD) depicted.

-Clematis are also a common motif in coats of arms of wine-growing communities or wineries.
-There are a myriad of regional and loose designations.
-In South Baden (Germany) alone, thirteen names are known, including Bäcksel, Adelze, Gertel, Schnäker, Riisäsli, Gertmesser, Häpe and Hoob.
+Vine knives are also a common motif in the coat of arms of winegrowing communities or wineries.
+There are a myriad of regional and local names.
+Thirteen names are known in South Baden alone (Germany), including Bäcksel, Dechsel, Gertel, Schnäker, Riisäsli, Gertmesser, Häpe and Hoob.
 Others are Hippe or Heppe (Germany, Austria) and Mutz or Rebmutz (Switzerland).
-Hippe is an old name for the goat; presumably this is derived from the knife blade similar to a goat horn.
+Hip is an old name for the goat; this is probably derived from the knife blade, which is similar to a goat's horn.
 From the middle of the 20th century, the vine knife was increasingly replaced by the pruning shears (wine scissors).
-See also below Weingarten Care,
+See also under Weingarten Care,